 - 9.1 Staff are kept informed about child protection and Prevent responsibilities and procedures through induction, briefings and ongoing awareness training.
 There may be other adults in the College who rarely work unsupervised, more usually working alongside members of the College staff e.g. contractors.
 The Principal will ensure they are aware of the College's policy and the identity of the Designated Safeguarding Lead.
-See Appendix 1 'What to do if you are worried a child is being abused or neglected.' - 9.2 Any member of staff, volunteer or visitor to the College who receives a disclosure of abuse, an allegation or suspects that abuse, extremism, radicalisation or female genital mutilation (FGM) may have occurred must report it immediately to the Designated Safeguarding Lead (see section 1) or in their absence, the Deputy Designated Safeguarding Lead (see section 1).
+See Appendix 1 'What to do if you are worried a child is being abused or neglected.' - 9.2 During term time, the DSL and/or a DDSL is always available during school hours for staff to discuss any safeguarding concerns. - 9.3 Any member of staff, volunteer or visitor to the College who receives a disclosure of abuse, an allegation or suspects that abuse, extremism, radicalisation or female genital mutilation (FGM) may have occurred must report it immediately to the Designated Safeguarding Lead (see section 1) or in their absence, the Deputy Designated Safeguarding Lead (see section 1).
 Appendix 2 contains an example Welfare Concerns form.
 In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.
-There is a mandatory reporting requirement for health, teaching, and social care professionals to report cases of FGM to the police. - 9.3 The Designated Safeguarding Lead or their Deputy will immediately refer cases of suspected or actual abuse or allegations to MASH for or the appropriate local authority where the child lives.
-In cases where a student may be vulnerable to or exhibiting, extremist views the Designated Safeguarding Lead or their Deputy will follow the Prevent referral Pathway in Appendix 5. - 9.4 The Designated Safeguarding Lead and their Deputy will follow the most up to date contact and referral procedures for MASH. - 9.5 To decide whether a referral to MASH is appropriate, the Designated Safeguarding Lead (or Deputy) will telephone MASH for advice. - 9.6 Where there is a child protection concern, allegation or disclosure, a phone call will immediately be made to MASH (or Emergency Duty Team if outside of office hours) to alert them to the situation.
-Delay in referring cases immediately may place the child at further risk and may prevent MASH from putting in place timely, protective measures for the child or young person.
-In the event of a Prevent concern or allegation, a phone call will also be made to the Prevent Officer at Wiltshire Police.
+There is a mandatory reporting requirement for health, teaching, and social care professionals to report cases of FGM to the police. - 9.4 The Designated Safeguarding Lead or their Deputy will immediately refer cases of suspected or actual abuse or allegations to MASH for or the appropriate local authority where the child lives.
+In cases where a student may be vulnerable to or exhibiting, extremist views the Designated Safeguarding Lead or their Deputy will follow the Prevent referral Pathway in Appendix 5.

-Section A.1 Page 17 of 54 Version: November 2021
+Section A.1 Page 17 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023